 Follow This Fall Garden Checklist to Get Your Yard Ready for Winter

-Finish the gardening season strong by checking all of your autumn chores off the list.
-Your to-do list before the snow arrives should cover all the areas of your yard, including how to best care for your lawn and ideas for putting your veggie garden to bed for the winter.
-A little work now will lay the foundation for an action-packed spring that's filled with planting vegetables and colorful blooms instead of bogged down with clean-up tasks and tracking down garden tools.
-Knock off a couple of chores a day and you’ll be ready for winter in short order; then you can spend your time browsing seed catalogs while you dream up next year's garden plans.
+As temperatures begin cooling off and daylight hours dwindle, it's time to finish the gardening season strong by preparing all your plants for winter.
+Essential autumn chores on your to-do list should include giving permanent plantings such as trees, shrubs, and perennials a little TLC, cleaning up your veggie garden, and winterizing your lawn.
+A little work now means you'll have more time in spring for planting vegetables and colorful blooms rather than being bogged down with clean-up tasks and tracking down garden tools.
+Check off a couple of tasks a day and you’ll be ready for winter in short order; then you can spend your time browsing seed catalogs while you dream up next year's garden plans.

 Get Your Lawn Ready for Winter